EcSSS/ite-485-project/README.md

 # ITE-485 Project Documentation
 * This project is for the ITE-485 end of degree demo class

+# SYSTEM WILL NOT WORK UNLESS YOU HAVE THE DATABASE PASSWORD LINKED WITH THIS CODE

 # Notes to mention